u-boot/u-boot/doc/develop/process.rst

 that fall into their responsibility, and to process these.

-A very important responsibility of each custodian is to provide feedback to the submitter of a patch about what is going on: if the patch was accepted, or if it was rejected (which exact list of reasons), if it needs to be reworked (with respective review comments).
+A very important responsibility of each custodian is to provide feedback to the submitter of a patch about what is going on:

+  * If the patch was accepted, or if it was rejected (with exact list of reasons), if it needs to be reworked (with respective review comments).
 Even a "I have no time now, will look into it later" message is better than nothing.
 Also, if there are remarks to a patch, these should leave no doubt if they were just comments and the patch will be accepted anyway, or if the patch should be reworked/resubmitted, or if it was rejected.
 However, if a submitter feels it has been too long since posting their patch and not received any feedback, it is OK to follow-up and ask.

-Another form of feedback is about applying the patch itself to the source tree.
+  * If the patch itself can still be applied to the tree.
 The custodian is expected to put in a "best effort" if a patch does not apply cleanly, but can be made to apply still.
 It is up to the custodian to decide how recent of a commit the patch must be against.
 It is acceptable to request patches against the last officially released version of U-Boot or newer.
 Of course a custodian can also accept patches against older code.
 It can be difficult to find the correct balance between putting too much work on the custodian or too much work on an individual submitting a patch when something does not apply cleanly.

 Review Process, Git Tags
 ------------------------